 I grumbled the whole way, Lisa thought it was hilarious.
 Second only to the hilarity that ensued upon our introduction when we both looked at each other and lost all judicious cerebral function.
 He hates the story, but there were witnesses.
 He did in fact gawk at me and then stammered, “Wow.
-You’re tall…and tan…and blonde.”
+You’re tall…so tan…and blonde.”

 And Jane and Tarzan fell in love.

-We have a relationship.
+Justin and I have a relationship.